TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-3-3-Pro.md

 * USB (MTP, ADB)

+* Microphone

 ### Hardware not fully working

 * Camera
 > Photo front and back ok, video make app crash
 > Maybe workaround with Cameringo, Snap Camera or Bacon Camera (was the case with previous versions)

+* RIL (Data, SMS, Calls)
+> Data and SMS fully working, calls working but no audio and micro.

 ### Hardware not working